 Conditional Text Generation by Fine Tuning Gretel GPT

-Whether you are training a chatbot, creating a model to perform sentiment analysis on customer reviews or even building the next voice model for Alexa, there will always be new commands or utterances that the model struggles to understand.
+Whether you are training a chatbot, creating a model to perform sentiment analysis on customer reviews, or even building the next voice model for Alexa, there will always be new commands or utterances that the model struggles to understand.

 In this post, we will demonstrate how synthetic data creates a scalable, fast, and cost-effective alternative to manual techniques for data augmentation.
-To get started, we will fine-tune a Generative Pre-trained Transformer (GPT) on a financial intent classification dataset called `banking77`.
+To get started, we will fine-tune a Generative Pre-trained Transformer (GPT) model on a financial intent classification dataset called `banking77`.
 With some clever encoding and a technique called conditional generation, we can then use the GPT model to generate new and unique annotated examples for any of the intent classes.